centrify/api-guidelines/Guidelines.md

 ### 17.5.
 Identity properties
 - Services MUST use string types for identity properties.
-- For OData services, the service MUST use the OData @id property to represent the canonical identifier of the resource.
 - Services MAY use the simple 'id' property to represent a local or legacy primary key value for a resource.
 - Services SHOULD use the name of the relationship postfixed with 'Id' to represent a foreign key to another resource, e.g. subscriptionId.
 	- The content of this property SHOULD be the canonical ID of the referenced resource.